vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 Example 15.2.2 What will the fate of He be, according to Figure 15.4?

 We can play this chess game!
 According to the chart, the primarγ decay mechanism of He8 is β with a half-life of about a tenth of a second.
-It will become Li, which hangs around for about a second before undergoing another β- decay to Be.
+It will become Li, which hangs around for about a second before undergoing another βdecay to Be.
 This one lasts almost no time at all (~ $10^{-16}$ s) before a decay into two alpha particles (two *He).
 Such a sequence is called a **decay chain**+++(5)+++.
 </details>

 {{< figure src="../images/nuclide-decay-chart.png" title="" class="thumbnail">}}

 Figure 15.8: Another view of the Chart of the Nuclides, color coded to indicate prevailing decay modes as a function of position on the chart.
 Note that β+ sometimes captures an electron rather than emitting a positron, but amounting to the same thing, essentially.
 From U.S. DOE.

-As is evident in Figure 15.8, unstable isotopes above the stable track in Figure 15.3 tend to undergo β+ decays to drive toward stable nuclei, while those below the track tend to experience β- decays to drive up toward the stable track.
+As is evident in Figure 15.8, unstable isotopes above the stable track in Figure 15.3 tend to undergo β+ decays to drive toward stable nuclei, while those below the track tend to experience βdecays to drive up toward the stable track.
 The α decays are more common for heavy nuclei (around uranium), which drive toward the end of the train of stable elements in Figure 15.3, ending up around lead (Pb).
 We can understand the abundance of lead as a byproduct of heavy-element decay chains.+++(5)+++